Best App to Learn Italian: Top 25 Language Apps in 2023

 - Explains grammar and structure in English.

-- Syncs progress across devices for the seamless learning experience.
+- Syncs progress across devices for a seamless learning experience.

 Flowlingo is a new app that streamlines the process of looking up and reviewing words in native content.
-With Flowlingo, you can browse Italian content on a variety of websites and use a standout feature that automatically generates Google image searches for flashcards.
+With Flowlingo, you can browse Italian content on various websites and use a standout feature that automatically generates Google image searches for flashcards.

 The app also provides instant audio and visual translations when you tap on unfamiliar words and uses a flashcard system to help you remember them.
 However, this system may inadvertently save words you already know.